Neda asked: How do I clean motor oil from my car seats? They are fabric.

 - Oil stains become more difficult to remove the longer they sit.
 Treat any stains as soon as possible for the best results.

 - Begin by blotting the stain with a soft cloth or paper towel until no more oil transfers to the cloth.

-- Place a few drops of Dawn dish soap on the stain.
+- Place a few drops of Dawn dish liquid on the stain.

 - Blot it with a clean cloth to work it into the stain.

 - A few drops of water can be added as well.
 If the stain is really stubborn, scrub it with an old toothbrush.